TrustworthyComputing/csaw_esc_2019/final_phase.md

 When submitting the final report, each team should also upload a zip file with the corresponding `sender.py` programs used for each challenge.
 Each copy of the program should pertain to a single challenge only and should be renamed accordingly to clearly reflect which challenge it corresponds to.
 These files will be used to verify that a team solved a challenge correctly at the time of report submission.
 Note that the generated hash value for each challenge you solved correctly should also be included in the final report.

+## Verifying Solutions
+The challenge leaders and judges will verify the solutions that each team has submitted before the day of the live finals.
+On the day of the finals, each team should have a computer with all necessary files, their RFID cards/tags, and their RFID board.
+The judges can further ask teams to present their solution for a challenge on the day of the finals: in this case, the judges will visit the team with a challenge set preprogrammed onto a judge board.
+Then the judges will perform the following steps:
+1. Program the RFID using the `sender.py` script the team submitted with their final report on HotCRP (the judges will coordinate with the team members if needed).
+2. Select the challenge number on the judge board.
+3. Confirm the values of A/B based on the teams submission and set the values to the board.
+4. Press the start challenge button.
+5. Scan the RFID and wait for the correct/incorrect value to appear on the OLED screen.
+6. Ask questions to the team members on how their solution works.

 [connectTeensy]: https://imgur.com/B6ptFjs.png  "Connect Device"
 [dragDrop]: https://imgur.com/rpmwmRf.png  "Drag and Drop"